Date posted: 09/05/2018

 - Strong history of effective engagement with clients and ability to highlight positive outcomes.

-- Ability to multi-task and effectively handle serious and crisis oriented situations.
+- Ability to work in a fast paced environment, multi-task and effectively handle serious and crisis-oriented situations.

 - Dedication to positive outcomes through proactive, creative and respectful work with diverse and vulnerable populations.

-- Must possess strong clinical and excellent interpersonal skills; be able to work effectively as part of a team and have the ability to make sound assessments of tenants’ strengths and needs.
+- Strong clinical and excellent interpersonal skills; ability to work effectively as part of a team and have the ability to make sound assessments of tenants’ strengths and needs.

 To Apply: Please email a cover letter and resume to: firstname.lastname@example.org